by-jp/www.byjp.me/content/notes/twitter/1121451362/index.md

 - imported
 - from-twitter
 ---
-JP : That's better\!
-Lets have more like that please\!
+JP : That's better!
+Lets have more like that please!